 All in all, Boston Electronics Corporation is the North American company most fully dedicated to TCSPC.

-To a large extent, TCSPC remains a Do It Yourself marketplace with most sales being 'tools' as opposed to complete solutions.
+TCSPC is commonly a Do It Yourself marketplace with many sales being 'tools' as opposed to complete solutions.
 The exception is especially Fluorescence Limetime Imaging Microscopy

 One can buy a FLIM-ready microscope from Zeiss.
 One can buy a confocal scanner from us and attach it to pretty much any research grade microscope, add our excitation, detection and TCSPC signal processing, and let us set it up for you.
 Or you can Do It Yourself (espcially, convert an existing research grade microscope) by buying the key parts from us - we will tell you how to put it together painlessly).

 The largest single application at this time is FLIM, Fluorescence Lifetime Imaging, using a laser scanning confocal microscope (we have upgrade kits for Zeiss, Leica and Olympus) and a high rep rate picosecond (or faster) laser such as a Ti: Sapphire or a pulsed diode for one-photon or two-photon excitation.
 FRET, fluorescence resonant energy transfer, can be best visualized by FLIM.
 Another (increasingly) hot topic is FCS, Fluorescence Correlation Spectroscopy.
 The latest version of the B&H software (bundled at no cost with the electronics) includes a new FCS module.